riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 ## Miri `-Z` flags and environment variables
 [miri-flags]: #miri--z-flags-and-environment-variables

-Miri adds its own set of `-Z` flags:
+Miri adds its own set of `-Z` flags, which are usually set via the `MIRIFLAGS` environment variable:

-* `-Zmiri-disable-alignment-check` disables checking pointer alignment, so you can focus on other failures.
+* `-Zmiri-disable-alignment-check` disables checking pointer alignment, so you can focus on other failures, but it means Miri can miss bugs in your program.
+  Using this flag is **unsound**.
 * `-Zmiri-disable-stacked-borrows` disables checking the experimental [Stacked Borrows] aliasing rules.
 This can make Miri run faster, but it also means no aliasing violations will be detected.
+Using this flag is **unsound** (but the affected soundness rules are experimental).
 * `-Zmiri-disable-validation` disables enforcing validity invariants, which are enforced by default.
 This is mostly useful to focus on other failures (such as out-of-bounds accesses) first.
-Setting this flag means Miri will miss bugs in your program.
+Setting this flag means Miri can miss bugs in your program.
 However, this can also help to make Miri run faster.
+Using this flag is **unsound**.
 * `-Zmiri-disable-isolation` disables host isolation.
 As a consequence, the program has access to host resources such as environment variables, file systems, and randomness.